-If institutional fit and loyalty are significant, an organizational perspective of retention examines different factors that related to how a student is either compatible or incompatible with the college of their choice (Habley et al., 2012).
+If institutional fit and loyalty are significant, an organizational perspective of retention examines different factors that related to how a student is either compatible or incompatible with the college of his or her choice (Habley et al., 2012).
 Habley et al. (2012) references Bean’s (1985) development of a causal model that was adapted from historical models of organizational turnover.
 Bean argued the background characteristics of students must be taken into account in order to understand their interactions within the environment.
-As the student interacts with the college, their perception of the objective measures of their success, such as how they are graded and how they are accepted into student organizations, as well as the subjective measures, such as the quality and practical value of their education, will play a role in their decision to stay or leave because these variables are expected to influence their satisfaction with the college.
+As the student interacts with the college, their perception of the objective measures of their success—such as how they are graded and how they are accepted into student organizations—as well as the subjective measures—such as the quality and practical value of their education—will play a role in their decision to stay or leave because these variables are expected to influence their satisfaction with the college.
 The higher the level of satisfaction for a student, their level of commitment increases, and strong levels of institutional commitment will decrease the likelihood of a student leaving.
 Thus, the most influential variables influencing institutional commitment are the quality of the educational experience and the opportunities to engage (Bean, 1985).

-The ways in which students choose to engage varies dramatically can depend upon institution type and types of activities offered.
+The ways in which students choose to engage vary dramatically and can depend upon institution type and types of activities offered.
 For example, Jones (2010) explored the connection between varsity athletics and retention and found that freshman attendance at NCAA Division 1A football games was significantly related to that institution’s freshman retention rate, but the relationship was not as significant for Division 1AA schools.

 When it comes to student satisfaction, the picture is more incomplete.
 There are gender differences in how satisfaction with the educational experience leads to institutional commitment.
-For example, Rosenthal, London, Levy, Lobel, & Herrera-Alcazar (2011) examined how societal stereotypes and sexism in relation to a strong belief in the Protestant Work Ethic can be associated with female disengagement in the experiences of the STEM majors and be contributing to increasing expectations for dropping out.
-Ahlqvist, London, & Rosenthal (2013) took the issue one step further and described how a perceived incompatibility can develop with women if they are not as stable in their identity development or strong in their gender rejection sensitivity.
+For example, Rosenthal, London, Levy, Lobel, and Herrera-Alcazar (2011) examined how societal stereotypes and sexism in relation to a strong belief in the Protestant work ethic can be associated with female disengagement in the experiences of the STEM majors and be contributing to increasing expectations for dropping out.
+Ahlqvist, London, and Rosenthal (2013) took the issue one step further and described how a perceived incompatibility can develop with women if they are not as stable in their identity development or strong in their gender rejection sensitivity.
 Thus, the college could be providing a quality educational experience with great perceived value and be providing sufficient opportunities to engage, but still could see less than expected attrition rates because of socialization attitudes and climate issues.
-Bean (as cited in Habley et al., 2012) concluded that “a student’s peers are more important agents of socialization than is informal faculty contact and students may play a more active role in their socialization than previously thought (p.
-24).”
+Bean (as cited in Habley et al., 2012) concluded that “a student’s peers are more important agents of socialization than is informal faculty contact and students may play a more active role in their socialization than previously thought” (p.
+24).